Total Thermal Management of Battery Electric Vehicles (BEVs) 2018-37-0026

-Battery Electric Vehicles (BEVs) are encountering weather-dependent drive range, higher cost and limited battery life as the key hurdles to achieving wide consumer acceptance.
-This translates into a strong need to reduce a significant energy drain and resultant drive range loss due to auxiliary electrical loads of which the cabin thermal management load is predominant.
-Studies have shown that thermal sub-system loads can reduce the drive range by as much as 45% under ambient temperatures below -10oC.
-Often, cabin heating relies purely on resistive energy extraction (PTC heater) contributing to the significant range loss.
-Regaining a significant part of this range loss may significantly improve the attractiveness of electric vehicles among consumers.
-The authors present a unified thermal management system (UTEMPRA) that satisfies diverse thermal and design needs of the auxiliary loads in electric vehicles.
-The UTEMPRA system integrates a semi-hermetic refrigeration loop with a coolant network and as such can be used for heating and/or cooling vehicle components and the cabin as well as for waste energy harvesting.
-The modes of operation allow a heat pump and A/C to function without reversing the refrigeration cycle to improve thermal efficiency.
-The refrigeration loop consists of an electric compressor, a TXV, a liquid-cooled Condenser (LCC) and a chiller, the latter two components replacing the condenser and the evaporator by exchanging heat with hot and cold coolant streams that may be directed to various components of the thermal system.
-The coolant-based heat distribution is adaptable and saves significant refrigerant quantity per vehicle.
-Also, coolant based system reduces refrigerant emissions by requiring fewer piping joints.
-The authors present bench-level test data and simulation analysis and also will describe a preliminary control scheme for this system.
+The key hurdles to achieving wide consumer acceptance of battery electric vehicles (BEVs) are weather-dependent drive range, higher cost, and limited battery life.
+These translate into a strong need to reduce a significant energy drain and resulting drive range loss due to auxiliary electrical loads the predominant of which is the cabin thermal management load.
+Studies have shown that thermal sub-system loads can reduce the drive range by as much as 45% under ambient temperatures below −10 °C. Often, cabin heating relies purely on positive temperature coefficient (PTC) resistive heating, contributing to a significant range loss.
+Reducing this range loss may improve consumer acceptance of BEVs.
+The authors present a unified thermal management system (UTEMPRA) that satisfies diverse thermal and design needs of the auxiliary loads in BEVs.
+Demonstrated on a 2015 Fiat 500e BEV, this system integrates a semi-hermetic refrigeration loop with a coolant network and serves three functions: (1) heating and/or cooling vehicle traction components (battery, power electronics, and motor) (2) heating and cooling of the cabin, and (3) waste energy harvesting and re-use.
+The modes of operation allow a heat pump and air conditioning system to function without reversing the refrigeration cycle to improve thermal efficiency.
+The refrigeration loop consists of an electric compressor, a thermal expansion valve, a coolant-cooled condenser, and a chiller, the latter two exchanging heat with hot and cold coolant streams that may be directed to various components of the thermal system.
+The coolant-based heat distribution is adaptable and saves significant amounts of refrigerant per vehicle.
+Also, a coolant-based system reduces refrigerant emissions by requiring fewer refrigerant pipe joints.
+The authors present bench-level test data and simulation analysis and describe a preliminary control scheme for this system.